Odevmo/Security-scanner-Odoo18/README.md

 ## Contributing

-Contributions are welcome!
-Please submit pull requests or create issues to suggest new features or report bugs.
+We welcome your contributions!
+Create an issue, open a pull request, or suggest enhancements to improve security for the Odoo ecosystem.